Dessau-Roßlau: Roßlau

 Roßlau has approximately 13,000 inhabitants (2006).
 It is located on the right bank of the Elbe, near its confluence with the Mulde, about 7 kilometers north of the centre of Dessau.
 Roßlau was first mentioned in 1215.
 Before it merged with Dessau, it was part of the district Anhalt-Zerbst.

 Governance

-Municipal assembly
+Mayor and city council

-Seats in the municipal assembly (Stadtrat) as of the May 2019 elections:
+The current mayor of Magdeburg is independent politician Robert Reck since 2021.
+The most recent mayoral election was held on 6 June 2021, with a runoff held on 27 June, and the results were as follows: